AndreaCensi/csm/docs/readme.txt

 	the Ruby JSON library.
 Without them, it is limited to only 1 JSON object in each file.

+-	Script `fig2pics.rb`: used for converting FIG files to PDF.
+	It has many more options than [`fig2dev`][fig2dev] (that is being used internally), including the ability to use a LaTeX preamble and to change the resulting bounding box.

 -	Script `create_video.rb`: displays the scan-matching process.
 	This reads the journal files written by applications `sm1` and `sm2`.
+	**Made obsolete by `sm_animate`**

 ### Unstable things: Ruby and Matlab implementations ###

 Unstable things include:

 -	Directory `sm_ruby_wrapper/`: a ruby wrapper for the `sm` C library.
+This wrapper is used for running some of the experiments.
+It is not documented and it needs tidying a little.

 -	Directory `rsm/`: a Ruby implementation of the same algorithms used in the `sm` library.

--	Directory `matlab/` and `matlab_new/`: once upon a time, the C, Ruby, and Matlab implementation were equivalent, but now they are out of sync.
+Some times ago, the C and Matlab implementation were perfectly in sync.
+Now they differ a little.
+However, in the future I will try to get them back in sync, as the only way of having a good chance of making a bug-free implementation, is to make it twice.

+-	Directory `matlab/` and `matlab_new/`.
 The Matlab scripts are a mess that needs tidying.
+There's a lot in there.
+They are kept here because they are used for creating some of the figures in the submitted papers.
+Also, the first PLICP implementation was written in Matlab and is buried there, somewhere.

 	Also, I occasionally tried to make sure that the scripts run fine in [Octave].
 They do, except for the plotting.